-Beginning on July 1, 2019, the application will be available through your Nurse Portal.
+The application is available through your Nurse Portal.
 Once you have signed in to your Nurse Portal account, scroll to the section entitled “Other Applications” section, then choose “Apply”.
 From the list, select “Multistate Conversion Application”.

 Please note that the Louisiana-PN Nurse Portal works best on a Windows desktop PC or laptop in Chrome or Internet Explorer 11+.
 Mobile devices are not supported (for example: phones, iPads, tablets).

 The fee for the Multistate Conversion Application is $50 plus the state charge.
 This is due when submitting the application online and is non-refundable.